doantranthanh/GoRinnoSho/Answers to technical questions.md

 * How long did you spend on the coding test?

 This is a Single Page Application developed by using MVC framework, Angular JS, and Web Api.
 It has been built and developed by applying TDD.
 Therefore, I have spent 3 days and a half on the coding test.
+I have tried my best to finish that so I spent my spare time (lunch time, weekend) to work on that.
 You can see its history from my personal github which is at  https://github.com/doantranthanh/GoRinnoSho

 * What would you add to your solution if you had more time?